cntaylor/ctf/README.md

 ## Continuous Testing Functions for Optimisation

-A module containing continuous testing functions for optimisation.
+A module containing continuous testing functions for optimisation in one, two and multi-dimensional implementations.
 Intended for testing the performance of mathematical optimisation routines.
 Many are taken from http://www.sfu.ca/~ssurjano/optimization.html.

 Each test function is implemented as a class with up to three methods for calculating the *cost*, *gradient* and *Hessian* information of the test functions.
 Additional information such as the global minimum value and position, the function's domain and cost function are also provided.

+### Test Function Implementation

+...

+### Code Demonstration

+...

+### Requirements and Dependencies

 Requires Python 3 and depends on Numpy and MatPlotLib.

+## Included Test Functions

 ### 1D Test Functions